 First, consult the check-in record notes.
 See if there are explicit instructions for handling said supplement (supplement check-in will be discussed further here).
-If there are none, the supplement, along with the parent issue, will need to be sent to the Serials Processing Specialist for review.
+If there are none, the supplement, along with the parent issue, will need to be sent to the Receiving Specialist for review.

 Most sups arrive in the same packaging as the parent issue, but as a separate item.
 Others will be mailed separately.
 Often sups will come inside the issue with removable glue.
 These are considered separate items and should be removed, which can be done by Serials staff (see Glued-In Items section below for more information).